sopel-irc/sopel.chat/_tutorials/part-1-writing-modules.md

   - /tutorials/part-2-writing-modules/
 ---

-**NOTE: This tutorial is being updated for 6.0.
-Most of it will work with 5.4.1 or above, but below 6.0 you may need to replace "sopel" with "willie" in some places.**
+**NOTE: This guide is for Sopel 6.0+.
+If you are still using a version named "Willie", we strongly encourage you to upgrade, as such old versions are no longer supported.**

 This tutorial is intended to give you an overview of all the features Sopel has to offer.
 In this part, we'll make a simple "Hello, world!"" complete with